nkane/Win32Examples/chapter2/README.md

 ### Wider Characters
 Unicode or wide characters do not alter the meaning of the char data type in C. The char continues to indicate 1 byte of storage, and the sizeof(char) continues to return 1; however, depending on architecture a byte in C can be greater than 8 bits.
-Wide characters in C are based on the wchart_t data type.
+Wide characters in C are based on the wchar_t data type.
 This type is defined in several different header files, including WHCAR.H - example:
 ```C
 typedef unsigned short wchar_t;
 ```